2013 Mercedes-Benz GLK-Class Interior

 - "Annoyances like complicated multimedia controls, a smaller-than-average cargo area and a clumsy automatic stop/start system undermine the otherwise appealing 2013 Mercedes-Benz GLK350 SUV." -- Cars.com

 The 2013 Mercedes-Benz GLK seats five and comes with eight-way, power-adjustable front seats and faux leather upholstery.
-They say there is a lot of front-seat head- and legroom, and that front and rear visibility are very good.
+Critics say there is a lot of front-seat head- and legroom, and that front and rear visibility are very good.
 Though reviewers say the rear seats offer good headroom, they complain that the rear seats are cramped for the class and don’t offer much legroom.

 - "There's plenty of headroom and legroom for 6-footers, and the tilt/telescopic steering wheel helps fine tune the driving position. … Visibility is quite good in all directions." -- Consumer Guide